waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Plan: Check Burned Tower for Eusine.
 - Received phone call from Wade (Bug Catcher).
 Generic chatter about Caterpie growing fast.
 - Resuming path to Burned Tower to find Eusine.
+- Burned Tower 1F: Eusine NOT at entrance (9,14).
+- Plan: Checking center of room (9,9) and B1F Ladder (7,15).